A unifying framework for generalised Bayesian online learning in non-stationary environments: The framework

 \subsection{Algorithm to compute the posterior over model parameters \cPosteriorraw}

-This section presents algorithms for estimating the density $\lambda(\vtheta_{t};\, \auxv_{t}, \data_{1:t})$; we focus on methods that yield Gaussian posterior densities.
+This section presents algorithms for estimating the density $q(\vtheta_{t};\, \auxv_{t}, \data_{1:t})$; we focus on methods that yield Gaussian posterior densities.
 Specifically, we are interested in practical approaches for approximating the conditional Bayesian posterior, as given in \eqref{eq:conditional-posterior}.

 There is a vast body of literature on methods for estimating the posterior over model parameters.
 Here, we focus on three common approaches for computing the Gaussian posterior: conjugate updates (\texttt{Cj}), linear-Gaussian approximations (\texttt{LG}), and variational Bayes (\texttt{VB}).
+For an overview of choices of \cPosterior and a comparison in terms of their computational complexity, see Table 3 in \cite{jones2024bong}.